Financial aid •

 But there are quite a few aspects you've got to consider when preparing for college.
 As a result, it’s really important for you to remember that academics or extracurriculars alone may not get you into your dream school.
 You must also think about finances, testing, and what school is a good fit for you.

 Do you want to learn more about how to prepare for college financially?
-Join Mos now to find out about financial aid and to get matched with loads of scholarships and other financial aid opportunities to help you make the most of your time in college.
+Explore Mos memberships to find out about financial aid and to get matched with loads of scholarships and other financial aid opportunities to help you make the most of your time in college.